Disney Twisted-Wonderland: Awards

 In 2022, Disney Twisted-Wonderland was nominated at the NAVGTR Awards in the Outstanding Game, Music or Performance-Based category.
+At the 10th Crunchyroll Anime Awards in 2026, the anime's Episode of Heartslabyul was nominated for Best Isekai Anime.

 Other media

 Manga

 A manga adaptation, titled Disney Twisted-Wonderland the Comic: Episode of Heartslabyul, written by Wakana Hazuki and illustrated by Sumire Kowono, was serialized in Square Enix's Monthly G Fantasy magazine from March 18, 2021, to October 18, 2022.
 It was collected in four tankōbon volumes from September 2021 to December 2022.
 The manga is licensed in English by Viz Media.

-A second manga adaptation, titled Disney Twisted-Wonderland the Comic: Episode of Savanaclaw, written and illustrated by Suzuka Oda, began serialization in the same magazine on December 18, 2022, and is set to conclude on January 17, 2026.
+A second manga adaptation, titled Disney Twisted-Wonderland the Comic: Episode of Savanaclaw, written and illustrated by Suzuka Oda, was serialized in the same magazine from December 18, 2022, to January 17, 2026.

 A third manga adaptation, titled Disney Twisted-Wonderland the Comic: Episode of Octavinelle, again written by Hazuki and illustrated by Kowono, was serialized in Monthly G Fantasy from August 18, 2023, to August 18, 2025.
 It was collected in three tankōbon volumes from January 2024 to October 2025.

 A fourth manga adaptation, titled Disney Twisted-Wonderland the Comic: Episode of Scarabia, written and illustrated by Magiko! began serialization in the same magazine on December 18, 2024.